rharish101/ReGreet/README.md

 * Font
 * Reboot command
 * Shut down command
+* Whether to skip selecting the user/session and choose the last user and session.

 ### Custom CSS
 ReGreet supports loading CSS files to act as a custom global stylesheet.